 The Arc’teryx Zeta LT manages an impressive balance that few rain jackets are able to achieve: design and performance that nearly match an alpine hardshell with the comfort and weight of a packable rain jacket.
 Retailing for over $400, the Zeta LT doesn’t have a whole lot of direct competition, with most hiking-ready shells coming in at half price or less.
 But following a season of testing, we’ve concluded that for hikers needing a bomber shell that doesn’t weigh down their pack, it’s hard to match the Zeta LT’s overall performance.
 Below we break down the Zeta's C-Knit construction, weather protection, sizing and fit, and more.
 For more options in this category, see our articles on the best rain jackets and hardshell jackets.

-The Arc'teryx Zeta LT breaks from the typical hiking shell mold by swapping budget-friendly 2- or 2.5-layer construction.
-However, Arc'teryx's Zeta LT instead uses a premium Gore-Tex 3-layer formula: a waterproof and breathable membrane sandwiched between a tough and lightweight outer shell and an inner liner.
-This gives you hardshell-like protection from the elements without the clammy feeling common with other rain jackets.
+The Arc'teryx Zeta LT breaks from the typical hiking shell mold by swapping budget-friendly 2- or 2.5-layer constructions for a premium Gore-Tex 3-layer build.
+The more substantial design gives you hardshell-like protection from the elements without the clammy feeling common with other rain jackets.
 Further, the jacket’s inner C-Knit backer is quite thin, which helps make the Zeta LT competitively lightweight and packable—praise you don’t often hear for a true 3-layer shell.
 Additional benefits include increased breathability and a smooth finish that is quieter than most crinkly hardshells.

 In our use we found all of the above to be true, but most impressive is the next-to-skin comfort.
 The interior feel of most hiking shells is an afterthought in the quest to cut weight, resulting in a slippery and plastic-like feel when you’re wearing a short-sleeve shirt that is exacerbated in heavy rain when the jacket presses against your skin.
 Not so with the Zeta.
 That slippery feel is replaced with buttery softness.
 And the C-Knit fabric pulls moisture away from your skin better than other hiking shells, including a previous hiking favorite: Gore-Tex Paclite.
 In comparing to C-Knit's feel and performance, Paclite jackets such as the Marmot Minimalist are clammier inside yet have a similar packed size.